Polyas - Our Company

 - 2014 - Polyas offers a self-service online election for the first time

 - 2015 - Polyas celebrates three million online voters

-- 2016 - in March the German Federal Office for Information Security (BSI) awards the Polyas online voting software CORE version 2.2.3. the certificate for online security
+- 2016 - in March the German Federal Office for Information Security (BSI) awards Polyas online voting software CORE version 2.2.3 the certificate for online security

 - 2016 - Polyas goes international and now offers the online voting software in Austria, Switzerland, France and Italy

-Our namesake is the Hungarian mathematician George Pólya (1887-1985) who taught in Zurich and at Stanford for years.
-Amongst other work, he wrote a series called "How to Solve it“ which is now considered core literature in heuristics (approaches to problem solving) and is still used today.
+Our namesake is the Hungarian mathematician George Pólya (1887-1985) who taught for years in Zurich and Stanford.
+Amongst other work, he wrote a series called "How to Solve It" which is still considered core literature in heuristics (approaches to problem solving).
 In addition, his groundwork highly contributed to encryption technology and the calculation of proportional representation elections.